rwildcat/docker_debian-vnc-python/README.md

 * `LNOTEBOOKPORT`: Local HTTP Jupyter Notebook port to connecto to (e.g. 8888).
 Requires IP=0.0.0.0 when running Jupyter in your container for connecting from your locahost, otherwise IP=127.0.0.1 for internal access only.

+* `LDIR:DIR`: Local directory to mount on container. `LDIR` is the local directory to export; `DIR` is the target dir on the container.
+Both sholud be specified as absolute paths.
+For example: `-v $HOME/worskpace:/home/debian/workspace`.

 ### Examples

 * Run container, keep terminal open (interactive terminal session); remove container from memory once finished the container; map VNC to 5900 and SSH to 2222, no Jupyter Notebooks: